Ordering a celiac genetic test is a big step in learning about your genetic risk.

 Same example as above where dad has both genes to form the gluten binding dimer molecule:

-You may have celiac genes but no gluten allergy.
+You may have celiac genes without any signs of gluten allergy.
 The reasons for this are not yet completely understood.

 However, it is extremely rare (0.04%) to have celiac disease without the relevant genes.
-In that sense, a negative result is extremely valuable.
+That's why, a negative result for celiac genes is extremely valuable.

-Without the celiac genes, no dimer is formed to show sensitivity to gluten:
+Without the celiac genes, no dimer can form to bind with gluten and show sensitivity to gluten:

-A: No. The genes do not change whether you are currently eating gluten or not.
+A: No. The genes do not change with or without gluten.
 The test can be done any time.